FIS Nordic World Ski Championships 2009: July – December 2007

 Czech cross country skier and six-time Winter Olympic medalist Kateřina Neumannová was originally an honorary vice president of the organizing committee.
 On 25 July 2007, Neumannová was appointed as the new president of the organizing committee as approved by the organizing committee, replacing Kumpošt.
 She also served as a World Cup organizer for the second of the Tour de Ski events that took place in Prague on 30 December 2007.
 During the week of 13 August 2007, a delegation visited the FIS headquarters in Oberhofen, Switzerland and met with FIS President Kasper.
 This delegation included Liberec Mayor Jiří Kittner, Organizing Committee Secretary Marek Rejman, Czech Ski Association President Lukáš Sobotka, and its General Secretary Norbert Pelc, and all four confirmed the work toward the sites used for the championships were proceeding as planned with test events that occurred in February 2008.
 Financing issues for the event were also clarified.
-The next scheduled update occurred at the FIS Autumn Meeting in Zurich during the week of 24 September 2007.
-Progress was given by Organizing President Neumannová and Executive Director Marek Rejman while at Zurich, including updates on the venues (shown in the next section), and focused on the sports organization (including the technical directors); and the marketing and promotion of the test events.
+The next scheduled update occurred at the FIS Autumn Meeting in Zürich during the week of 24 September 2007.
+Progress was given by Organizing President Neumannová and Executive Director Marek Rejman while at Zürich, including updates on the venues (shown in the next section), and focused on the sports organization (including the technical directors); and the marketing and promotion of the test events.
 Liberec had also confirmed their support of the governmental financing for the university campus which served as the village for the teams in 2009.